williamhobbs/energy-forecasting-tools/README.md

 Look at the notebook [solar_example.ipynb](solar_example.ipynb) for a quick example, and [more_solar_examples.ipynb](more_solar_examples.ipynb) for more examples.

-Solar forecasts can be created using the NOAA GFS and ECMWF IFS (open data version) models.
-I have plans to add NOAA HRRR at some point.
+Solar forecasts can be created using the NOAA GFS, NOAA HRRR, and ECMWF IFS (open data version) models.

 ## Suggested environment setup:
 Using miniforge: